 Main Rehabilitation.
-In addition to the Utility's ongoing main replacement program, the Utility has been developing a main rehabilitation program since 2011.
-The main rehabilitation program utilizes structural cured-in-place-pipe (CIPP) lining methods instead of traditional open-cut or trenchless main replacement methods.
+As a supplement to the Utility's main replacement program, the Utility has utilized a main rehabilitation program since 2011.
+The main rehabilitation program relies on structural cured-inplace-pipe (CIPP) lining methods instead of traditional open-cut or trenchless main replacement methods.
 Structural CIPP rehabilitation is an effective and cost-efficient alternative in situations where adequately sized existing water mains demonstrate loss of structural capacity, experience numerous pipe breaks or leaks, experience water quality problems in addition to structural problems, or are located in environmentally or socially sensitive areas.
-Structural CIPP liners are designed for a 50-year service life with physical strength characteristics comparable to new pipe.
+Structural CIPP liners are designed for at least a 50-year service life with physical strength characteristics comparable to new pipe.
 The rehabilitation projects can be completed with minimal pavement impacts at a lower cost than traditional pipe replacement methods.
 Additionally, roadways remain open to traffic for the duration of the project, customers are provided continuous service via a bypass water system, and construction is faster, quieter and less disruptive than traditional open-cut pipe replacement methods.
-This benchmark is related to the Utility's strategies for infrastructure management, long-term planning for capital improvements, and attention to financial matters, business practices, and customer service.